florianrein/appium-experiment/README.md

 # appium-experiment
+*WIP*
 TODO
-- cucumber steps
+- more cucumber steps with appium calls
-- After hook to quit the driver